prahladyeri/SimplePMS/README.md

 # Support

 Report any bugs found on the [issue tracker](https://github.com/prahladyeri/SimplePMS/issues).
-For major customization or professional support, you can [hire me](https://prahladyeri.com/hire-me) for freelance development.
+For major customization or professional support, you can [hire me](https://prahladyeri.github.io/about) for freelance development.

-Right now, the project is in the analysis and requirements gathering stage.
-I'll keep updating the repo as and when things progress.
-If you have any thoughts on schema, features, technology, etc., feel free to shoot them through the discussion pane!